-Proven and peobuble reserves for the 21B zone at the Prime Resources Group Inc. Eskay Creek property are estimated at 1.09 million tonnes grading 65.14 g/t Au, 2949 g/t Ag, 5.6% Zn and 0.77% Cu for a total in situ inventory of 71 000 kilograms (2 300 000 oz) of gold and 3172 tonnes (102 000 000 oz) of silver.
+Proven and probable reserves for the 21B zone at the Prime Resources Group Inc. Eskay Creek property are estimated at 1.09 million tonnes grading 65.14 g/t Au, 2949 g/t Ag, 5.6% Zn and 0.77% Cu for a total in situ inventory of 71 000 kilograms (2 300 000 oz) of gold and 3172 tonnes (102 000 000 oz) of silver.

-During 1994 the access road to the mine area was completed and construction of minesite facilities was completed by fall.
-The first shipment of ore is scheduled for January 1995, only two years after application to the provincial government for a Mine Development Certificate.
-The direct shipping ore will be crushed and blended at the mine and then moved by rail from Kitwanga to Naranda's Horne smelter in Quebec, and by sea from Stewart to Dowa Mining's smelter in Japan.
-At a daily mining rate of 3000 tonnes, annual production is estimated at 6530 kilograms (210 000 pz) of gold and 2.9 million kilograms (93 million oz) of silver together with copper and zinc.
+During 1994 the access road to the mine area was completed and all production facilities were comissioned and made fully operational.
+Production mining commenced in November and initial shipments of crushed ore have been trucked to the transhipment facilities in preparation for delivery to smelters in January 1995.
+The mine will come into production only two years after application to the provincial government for a Mine Development Certificate.
+The direct shipping ore is being crushed and blended at the mine and then moved by rail from Kitwanga to Noranda's Horne smelter in Quebec, and by sea from Stewart to Dowa Mining's smelter in Japan.
+At a daily mining rate of 300 tonnes, annual production is estimated at 6530 kilograms (210 000 oz) of gold and 290 000 kilograms (9.3 million oz) of silver together with copper and zinc.
 The operating cost is forecast to be US\$187 per ounce gold equivalent.
 Eskay Creek will become the fourth largest silver producer in the world.
 Zinc will be recovered using the solvent extraction - electrowinning method.